Analysis of the G20 IFRS profiles

 - Adoption of IFRS Standards.
 15 of the G20 jurisdictions have adopted IFRS Standard for all or most companies in their public capital markets.
 Of the remaining 5 G20 jurisdictions:

 - one (Japan) permits IFRS Standards on a voluntary basis for domestic companies (as of June 2016 companies accounting for 29% of the Tokyo Stock Exchange market capitalisation have adopted or plan to adopt IFRS Standards);

-- one (Indonesia) has adopted national standards that are substantially in line with IAS and IFRS Standards but has not announced a plan or timetable for full adoption.
+- three (China, India and Indonesia) have adopted national standards that are substantially in line with IFRS Standards but have not announced a plan or timetable for full adoption.

 - Few modifications.
 The G20 jurisdictions made very few modifications to IFRS Standards, and the few that were made are generally regarded as temporary steps in the jurisdiction’s plans to adopt IFRS Standards.
 There are 5 EU jurisdictions in the G20.
 While the EU did make an optional ‘carve-out’ from IAS 39 that the EU itself describes as ‘temporary’, the ‘carve-out’ has been applied by fewer than two dozen banks out of the 8,000 IFRS companies whose securities trade on a regulated market in Europe.
-And the EU had deferred the effective dates of IFRS Standards 10, 11 and 12 for one year to 2014, but those deferrals have now expired.
+Saudi Arabia added several disclosures and eliminated several accounting policy options but did not otherwise change IFRS Standards.

 - IFRS for SMEs Standard.
-7 G20 jurisdictions have either adopted the IFRS for SMEs Standard or are actively considering it.
+5 G20 jurisdictions have adopted the IFRS for SMEs Standard.